Code-Institute-Submissions/Danpr1984-Analytical-Purchase.Order_AprResub/README.md

 * An educational video on how the calculations are ran.
 * An option to load measurements in kilos aside from the punds option.
 * The possibility to have users filling up their own information to run the system independently.
+* The total amount should not return with a negative value so this is something I would like to adjust with conditions.

 ### Testing